-An annual performance management review of regular employees must be completed by the immediate supervisor(s) and the employee on, or within thirty (30) days of, the anniversary of the employee's date of hire for the current position.
+An annual performance management review of regular employees must be completed by the immediate supervisor(s) on, or within thirty (30) days of, the anniversary of the employee's date of hire for the current position.

 All performance reviews will utilize the on-line Performance Management Review system "ReviewSnap" in order that the efforts of all employees are assessed consistently.
-Performance will be measured against the rating criteria entered into that system.
+Supervisors will measure performance against the rating criteria entered into that system.
 Those criteria will include performance measures relevant to the position as well as to the requirements of funding agreements that support the position and to the NPAIHB Strategic Plan.

-Before completing the performance review, supervisors should meet informally with other individuals who assign work to the individual whose work is being reviewed to ensure that all performance criteria are fully considered in the review process.
+Before completing the evaluation, supervisors should meet informally with other individuals who assign work to the individual whose work is being reviewed to ensure that all performance criteria are fully considered in the review process.